MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

     Invoke-NAVApplicationDatabaseConversion -DatabaseServer .\BCDEMO -DatabaseName "Demo Database BC (14-0)"
     ```

-## Task 4: Publish the base application, symbols, and extensions
+## Task 4: Publish the base application, symbols, and other extensions

 1. Connect a version 15.0 server instance to the application database.